Chapter 20. Endocrine System

 ○ SRIF-14: Somatostatin Release Inhibitory Factor

-○ Related Cancer Conditions: NET (Neuroendocrine Tumor)
+○ Related Cancer Disease: NET (Neuroendocrine Tumor)

 ○ GEP (Gastroenteropancreatic) NET accounts for about 80-100% of all NETs.